shamanec/GADS/README.md

 ### Provider features
 - Straightforward dependencies setup
+- Devices administration via the hub UI
 - Automatic provisioning when devices are connected
   - Dependencies automatically installed on devices
   - Appium server set up and started for each device
   - Optionally Selenium Grid 4 node can be registered for each device Appium server
 - Remote control APIs for the hub
-  - iOS video stream using [WebDriverAgent](https://github.com/appium/WebDriverAgent)
+  - iOS MJPEG video stream using [WebDriverAgent](https://github.com/appium/WebDriverAgent)
-  - Android video stream using [GADS-Android-stream](https://github.com/shamanec/GADS-Android-stream)
+  - Android MJPEG video stream using [GADS-Android-stream](https://github.com/shamanec/GADS-Android-stream)
   - Limited interaction wrapped around Appium - tap, swipe, touch&hold, type text, lock and unlock device
 - Appium test execution - each device has its Appium server proxied on a provider endpoint for easier access
 - macOS